Design & DIY

 Through the development of software, companies have tightened their grip on consumers.
 Tusikov points to John Deere tractors as an example.
 If your tractor breaks down, John Deere has proprietary software that can identify the problem, software that independent repair shops don’t have access to.
 This requires consumers to use only the manufacturer’s service centres.
 And in many cases, the parts required to fix the product are difficult to find.
 Laptops and phones are good examples.
 Often, it’s less expensive to buy a new phone or laptop than it is to order the required part.

-Quebec’s proposed bill would ban products intended to have a short life span and require manufacturers to ensure replacement parts and repair services are available at a reasonable price within the province.
+Quebec’s bill bans products intended to have a short life span and requires manufacturers to ensure replacement parts and repair services are available at a reasonable price within the province.
 Manufacturers would also have to ensure that their products could be repaired using ordinary tools—no proprietary screwdrivers or patented bolts—without causing irreversible damage.

 “Environmentally, people really want a solution,” Tusikov says.
 “But also, a lot of people are facing some pretty tight budgets, and it’s not in their budget to get a whole new appliance.
 They want to repair the thing they already have.”

-If the bill is passed, it would mean those living in Quebec’s cottage country wouldn’t have to drive into a manufacturer’s service centre in the city to have their product repaired.
-Instead, they could bring it to a local repair shop, saving them time and money, while financially stimulating the local economy.
+With the passage of the new bill, it means those living in Quebec’s cottage country won’t have to drive into a manufacturer’s service centre in the city to have their product repaired.
+Instead, they can bring it to a local repair shop, saving them time and money, while financially stimulating the local economy.

-Cars would also fall under Bill 29.
-Car manufacturers would be required to design their vehicles in a way that any repair shop could fix them, not just the affiliated dealerships.
+Cars also fall under Bill 29.
+Car manufacturers are required to design their vehicles in a way that any repair shop could fix them, not just the affiliated dealerships.
 Manufacturers would also be required to provide car owners and long-term lessors—or their mechanics—with the data necessary to diagnose issues.

-The bill will still have to go through a series of amendments and votes before it is passed, but it would make Quebec the first province in Canada with right-to-repair laws.
+The bill makes Quebec the first province in Canada with right-to-repair laws.
 “What we might see—because Quebec is a pretty big province—is if manufacturers have to change their rules and make parts available, this could benefit the rest of Canada,” says Tusikov.

-But the feds have yet to make any noticeable moves on these laws.
-Instead, they’ve introduced a new amendment that might complicate future right-to-repair laws.
+A federal bill to amend the Copyright Act received unanimous support and is currently with the Senate.
+It’s part of a pledge the federal government made in its 2023 budget to implement right-to-repair laws by 2024.
 In March, the feds amended Bill C-244, a bill that was intended to allow independent shops to repair manufacturers’ devices without worrying about being sued under software copyright laws.
-This new amendment, however, exempts any device with embedded sound recordings from the bill.
+However, the new amendment might complicate future right-to-repair laws.
+The new amendment exempts any device with embedded sound recordings from the bill.
 This means phones, laptops, and even washing machines that play a few musical notes at the end of the wash can theoretically only be repaired by the manufacturer.

 There’s been little explanation behind the reason for the amendment, but Tusikov says it’s opened a loophole for manufacturers to avoid future right-to-repair laws.